intzam667/yankall/README.md

 # yankall
-yank all of the contents of a text file with wl-copy.
+Yank all the contents of a text file. </br>
+Depends on xsel for X11 or wl-copy for Wayland.
+# yankin (ONLY WAYLAND)
+Removes the content of a text file and pastes from current clipboard. </br>
+Depends on wl-paste.

+# !!!
+Run yankin with "sudo -E" privileges.